Self-Directed Case Study · Windows Endpoint & Server Administration

 Windows Server 2022 installation progress — files copying

-Setting built-in Administrator password during first-time setup
+Completing built-in Administrator setup during first-time setup

-Setting built-in Administrator password during first-time setup
+Completing built-in Administrator setup during first-time setup

 Windows Server 2022 boots to lock screen — Ctrl+Alt+Delete prompt